| Eating healthy while maintaining a budget can

 food group.
 In doing this, the USDA hopes to “help Americans make

+healthy food choices and to be active every day”.
 The new website, choosemyplate.gov is loaded with lots of tips and

 resources to help lead a nutritionally balanced life, as well as